Focus on 'Japanification' stirs BOJ talk of policy review

 Years of heavy money printing have failed to fire up inflation to the BOJ’s 2% target, forcing the bank to maintain its massive stimulus despite the hit from ultra-low interest rates to financial institutions’ profits.

+The danger of committing to an inflation target and difficulty of managing expectations were debated in earnest at the BOJ a decade ago, showed transcripts released on Wednesday as U.S. and European central bankers grapple with similar topics.

-The board is split between those who see room to ramp up stimulus and those wary of the rising cost of prolonged easing.
+The BOJ board is currently split between those who see room to ramp up stimulus and those wary of the rising cost of prolonged easing.

 Some members warned of the side-effects of the BOJ’s policy, with one saying that lowering borrowing costs won’t boost the economy much because households and companies continue to save more than they spend, the summary showed.